-Grab your favorite beverage and let’s dive into the the most haunted hotels in Arizona!
+Grab your favorite beverage and let’s dive into the most haunted hotels in Arizona!

-Among the many ghostly figures that have been reported at the El Tovar Hotel, which is in the Grand Canyon is the former owner, Mr Fred Harvey.
-Guests have reported seeing Mr Harvey as a dark figure who wanders around the grounds of the hotel.
+Among the many ghostly figures that have been reported at the El Tovar Hotel, which is in the Grand Canyon is the former owner, Mr. Fred Harvey.
+Guests have reported seeing Mr. Harvey as a dark figure who wanders around the grounds of the hotel.
+(CHECK AVAILABILITY)

 The Mile High Inn was once a bordello and it is now haunted by the former madam – Jennie Banters.
 According to local legend, Jennie was murdered by one of her clients and although it happened away from the property, her spirit is said to have returned and she has been known to throw objects around if they are not put away properly.
 There is also an older gentleman and a phantom cat said to be haunting the hotel.

 When it comes to haunted accommodation Jerome, AZ is a hotbed of paranormal activity.
 The first Jerome hotel on our list is The Hotel Connor.
-For the best chance of encountering one of the resident ghosts, it is recommended that you ask to stay in room numbers 1, 2 or 4.
-These are the rooms where most of the reports come in regarding disembodied voices, phantom footsteps and poltergeist activity.
+For the best chance of encountering one of the resident ghosts, it is recommended that you ask to stay in rooms one, two, or four.
+These are the rooms where most of the reports come in regarding disembodied voices, phantom footsteps, and poltergeist activity.

 The ghost that haunts the Hassayampa Inn is said to be the spirit of a jilted bride named Faith.
-It is said that Faith wanders the hotel in search of her groom, still waiting and hoping that eventually he will turn up to marry her!
+It is said that Faith wanders the hotel in search of her groom, still waiting and hoping that eventually, he will turn up to marry her!
+[BOOK A ROOM]

 There is also the spirit of a small boy and an old lady dressed in white.
 However, the most famous ghost of the Jerome Grand Hotel is that of a caretaker who died in the 1930s.
 He was discovered at the bottom of the elevator shaft with a broken neck.
 It is believed that he was murdered and he now messes around with the power in the elevator.